petabyt/fujiptp/README.md

 Using sequoia-ptpy to enable Canon boot flag, and a few other tests.

-**This is not garunteed to be safe or not brick yoru camera -
+**This is not garunteed to be safe or not brick your camera -
 run at your own risk**

 # Run